mongodb/docs-compass/source/includes/fact-favorite-query.rst

 You can favorite a query so that you can find it later.
-If you load a favorited query, you can change it without changing the original.
+If you load a favorite query, you can change it without changing the original saved copy.

 To add a query to your favorites: